labd/go-commercelayer-sdk/api/docs/POSTStockItems201ResponseDataRelationships.md

 `func (o *POSTStockItems201ResponseDataRelationships) HasAttachments() bool`

 HasAttachments returns a boolean if a field has been set.

+### GetVersions

+`func (o *POSTStockItems201ResponseDataRelationships) GetVersions() POSTAddresses201ResponseDataRelationshipsVersions`

+GetVersions returns the Versions field if non-nil, zero value otherwise.

+### GetVersionsOk

+`func (o *POSTStockItems201ResponseDataRelationships) GetVersionsOk() (*POSTAddresses201ResponseDataRelationshipsVersions, bool)`

+GetVersionsOk returns a tuple with the Versions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersions

+`func (o *POSTStockItems201ResponseDataRelationships) SetVersions(v POSTAddresses201ResponseDataRelationshipsVersions)`

+SetVersions sets Versions field to given value.

+### HasVersions

+`func (o *POSTStockItems201ResponseDataRelationships) HasVersions() bool`

+HasVersions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)